 b.
 A dialog box appears.
 Enter the following:

-- Hostname: You can find your hostname on the Amazon RDS console as shown in the screenshot to the right.
+- Hostname: You can find your hostname on the Amazon RDS console as shown in the screenshot.

 - Port: The default value should be 3306.